 The film also features another breakout performance from Gil Birmingham, – who was also in last year’s Hell or High Water – playing the tragically broken father of the young girl who was found dead.

-Tensions mount as the duo get close to finding her murderer and they own respectives forms of catharsis.
+Tensions mount as the duo get closer to finding her murderer and they own respective forms of catharsis.

 Directed by: Taylor Sheridan